-Tor onto District School Board (the Board) and Pare ent(s)/Guardian(s) and Thir d Party Professional pose sagreement is designed to outline the terms and conditions under which the Third Party is allo wed to enter the premises of (the School) to conduct observations of the following student: By signing this agre eement, all parties agree to abide by the terms and conditions contained herein.
-The ms and Conditions Board agrees to allow the Third Party to be present in the School under the following terms conditions: 1.
-Any visits by the third party are exclusively for the following purpose(s): (state clearly the purpose(s) and the nature of activities to be observed) 2.
-The Third Party will consult with the Principal and appropriate School staff as to dates, times, frequency, location, and duration of any/all visits. (submit in writing) 3.
+To ronto District School Board (the Board) and d Pa rent(s)/Guardian(s) and d Thi ird Party Professional rpose is agreement is designed to outline the terms and conditions under which the Third Party is allo owed to enter the premises of (the School) to conduct obs servations of the following student: .
+By signing this agı reement, all parties agree to abide by the CCAC Childterms a and conditions contained herein.
+The and that provid Any visits by the third party are exclusively for the following the schools purpose(s) and the nature of activities to be observed) 2.
+The Third Party will consult with professional health carethemanagement services, health-related education, teachings dates, times, frequency, location, and consultation to durat writing) appropriate School staff as to 3.
 The Third Party will attend only as agreed in Item 2.
-4. Any deviation from the schedule agreed upon in Item 2 must be cleared by the Principal and staff ahead of time.
-5. The Third Party will follow Board/School protocols for school visitors.
-6. The Third Party will provide evidence of professional credentials.
-7. The Third Party will provide evidence of appropriate professional liability insurance.
-8. The Third Party will provide evidence of a current Criminal Background Reference Check satisfactory to the Board.
+4. Any deviation from the schedule agreed upon in Item 2 mu st be cleared by the Principal 5. and staff ahead of time.
+The Third Party will follow Board/School protocols for scho ol visitors.

+The Third Party will provide evidence of professional credentials.

+The Third Party will provide evidence of appropriate professional liability insurance.

+The Third Party will provide evidence of a current Criminal Background Reference Check satisfactory to the Board.
 The Third Party (and parent(s)/ guardian(s), if applicable) will take all reasonable steps to avoid disrupting students and staff members in the course of their duties.